ajomuch92/vue-tailwind-elements/README.md

 # Vue Tailwind Elements
-A library of components based on [Tailwind Elements](https://tailwind-elements.com/) and [Tailwind](https://tailwindcss.com/) for Vuejs.
+A light library of components based on [Tailwind Elements](https://tailwind-elements.com/) and [Tailwind](https://tailwindcss.com/) for Vuejs.
 The documentation and examples are being building [here](https://vue-tailwind-elements.netlify.app/).
+Currently, there are more than 30 components.
 Best and new components and features are coming.
 Feel free to make a pull request.

 # Instalation